JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/18-Implement Service Endpoints.md

 # Implement Service Endpoints

-* A VNet Service Endpoint provides secure and direct connectivity to Azure Services
+* A VNet Virtual Service Endpoint provides secure and direct connectivity to Azure Services
    * Used for example to connect your Azure resource directly to CosmosDb, KeyVault or SQLServer, without using a public IP address
 * Currently (as of 30th of May 2021), [13 services](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview) exposes sevice endpoints in most Azure regions.
 * Whitout using a Service Endpoint, traffic from a VNet to an Azure Service uses an public IP address